ariasvargas15/Instaflix/README.md

 - Retrofit to consume the API Rest+
 - Room to persist data locally
 - Navigation is done with Navigation Component and DeepLinks
+- Strategy Pattern for the home to consume the categories

 ## CI/CD